Agoric/agoric-sdk/packages/governance/README.md

 `ContractGovernor` has support for contracts that declare that some internal APIs should only be invoked under the control of governance.
-To opt in to this support, the contract should include `getGovernedApis` in its creator facet (passed to `wrapCreatorFacet`).
+To opt in to this support, the contract should include `getGovernedMethods` in its creator facet (passed to `wrapCreatorFacet`).
 That method should return a `Far` object with the methods to be called.